 Nutmeg is obtained from the seeds of the tropical tree species Myristica fragrans.
 It is generally safe for an individual with a tree nut allergy.”

-If you have food allergies, always check with your physician if you have doubts or concerns about foods such as coconut or nutmeg.
+I am not an allergist: if you have food allergies, always check with your physician if you have doubts or concerns about foods such as coconut or nutmeg.